import warnings

 time : `str`, `astropy.time.Time`

-Reference time to calculate the sidereal time.
+Reference time to calculate altitude and azimuth.
 It can be a string

 in the ISO format (yyyy-mm-dd hh:mm:ss.s) or an astropy Time object.